 It’s important to remember that when the lenders use their estimate of 80% of the value, they’re only estimating that value on goodwill.
 They do not include the fixtures and fittings in that.
 This is especially important to remember if the fixtures and fittings figure it quite high.

-Click here to watch our webinar on the fees and costs of buying a dental practice.
+Click here to learn more about the fees and costs of buying a dental practice.

 When a lender assesses your loan application they will be looking at a variety of factors.
 These include: